cpheidelberg/WholeSlideImageFileBabelFish-Tool/README.md

 Add `\path\where\installed\Tesseract-OCR` to path environment variable

-Check in terminal if command "tesseract" works.
+Check in terminal if command `tesseract` works.

 Then install pytesseract into your environment using ``python -m pip install pytesseract``